 - 5.3.1 Those receiving a concern should write to the individual raising the concern within 10 working days detailing the following: - acknowledging that the concern has been received; - indicating how the Council intends to deal with the matter; - giving an estimate of how long it will take to provide a final response; - detailing any initial enquiries that have been made; and - informing them whether further investigations will take place (and if not, why not). - 5.3.2 The amount of contact those raising concerns will have with the people considering the matter will depend on the type of concern, the potential difficulties of the investigation and the availability of information.
 Wherever possible, those raising concern will be told the final outcome of any investigation. - 5.3.3 The Council will take steps to minimise any difficulties those raising concerns may experience.
-For example, if required to give evidence in criminal or disciplinary proceedings, the Council will arrange appropriate advice to be given about the procedure. - This procedure is meant to give everyone an effective way to raise a concern within the Council (and if possible resolve it internally).
+For example, if required to give evidence in criminal or disciplinary proceedings, the Council will arrange appropriate advice to be given about the procedure.

+5.4 If individuals are not satisfied with the Council's response necessary the following contacts may be helpful:

+5.4.1 This procedure is meant to give everyone an effective way to raise a concern within the Council (and if possible resolve it internally).
 However, if individuals are still unhappy after using the procedure (and getting a final written response) consideration may be given to taking the concern elsewhere.
-This may vary depending on the nature of the allegations and whether the complainant is a Member, officer or member of the public..
-Should this be necessary the following contacts may be helpful: - UNISON Whistle blowing Hotline 0800 597 9750 - Internal Audit
+Should this be